TartanLlama/secret-hitler-strategies/index.md

 ### Chancellor nomination
 #### As a Liberal
-TODO
+This section is still to be completed.
 #### As a Fascist
-TODO
+This section is still to be completed.
 #### As Hitler
-TODO
+This section is still to be completed.

 ### Voting
 We aim to make it the responsibility of the current President to call the vote.
 This allows the President to begin the countdown after the Chancellor has been selected.

 Sometimes conversations and discussions occur during and after selection is made but before the vote is called.
 This is generally allowed but it is important that the President ensures everyone knows who is nominated for Chancellor.
 Occasionally we have had games where a vote is called before everyone knows who the nominee is or a vote is called unclearly resulting in a late vote.

 Vote at the same time as everyone else.
-Generally there will be a countdown ((5-4-)3-2-1!) at which point everyone should flip their cards at the same time.
+The president should count down from five, at which point everyone should flip their cards at the same time.

 The recommended way to vote is to decide in advance who you wish to vote for, take the appropriate card out (yes or no) and enqueue it, keeping it out, clearly in front of you and ready for flipping.
 This way others can see that you are ready to vote and also that you have not switched/made a decision based on any other visible cards.